-The most common osteoarthritis symptom experienced in any joint is pain.
+The most common osteoarthritis symptom is joint pain.
 Aching joints characterize the disease.
-This pain becomes exacerbated when it is stressed or in motion and it feels relief while immobile.
-As the disease worsens, patients may experience joint pain while the affected joint is at rest.
-For many OA patients, stiffness often follows periods of rest.
-Stiffness lasts a while during stillness and is eased by working out and stretching.
+This pain becomes worse when stressed or in motion and it feels relief while immobile.
+Over time, patients may experience more severe osteoarthritis symptoms and pain while affected joints are at rest.

-Arthritic pain can be so severe that it keeps patients awake at night.
-The pain is often exacerbated in humidity and before rain.
+Osteoarthritis pain can be so severe that it keeps patients awake at night.
+These types of symptoms are often exacerbated by humidity and other weather fluctuations.
 Joint relief and mobility may follow even intense throbbing pain.

 Fatigue and general weakness are often mistakenly thought of as symptoms of osteoarthritis.